nxtopen/noembed/README.md

-Official noembed client for NodeJS
+# Official noembed client for NodeJS ✅

+### This plugin is currently in development for v1.0.0.
+Please check back later.